Western Culture: What is your why? Create big audacious goals, take bold actions…

 Obviously as many people as many interpretations… ultimately one hidden goal of language is to create confusion… ugh…

-But here is what I mean: your actions are independent from your goal, your outcome, in the moment you perform them.
+But here is what I mean: your self-image is independent from your outcome, in the moment you perform actions.

 because when you look at the outcome instead of what you are doing, you are driven by want… and not by anything else… and being driven by want is a key to